misiektoja/instagram_monitor/README.md

 <a id="quick-start"></a>
 ## Quick Start

+<a id="-new-here-run-the-setup-wizard"></a>
 ### 🧭 New here?
 Run the setup wizard

 The fastest way to get going (since **v3.5**) is the interactive setup wizard.
-It asks a few plain questions (who to monitor, anonymous or logged-in, which interface, optional alerts), then writes a ready-to-run config for you and offers to start immediately:
+It asks a few plain questions (who to monitor, no-login or logged-in, which interface, optional alerts), then writes a ready-to-run config for you and offers to start immediately:

 ```sh
 instagram_monitor --setup